springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 https://epidemicsonnetworks.readthedocs.io/en/latest/
 including numerous examples at https://epidemicsonnetworks.readthedocs.io/en/latest/Examples.html.
 In this paper we provide brief descriptions with examples of a few of EoN's tools.
+The examples shown are intended to demonstrate the ability of the tools.
+The online documentation gives more detail about how to use them.

 We model spreading processes on a contact network.
 In this context, many mathematicians and physicists are accustomed to thinking of individuals as nodes with their potentially infectious partnerships as edges.
 However, for those who come from other backgrounds this abstraction may be less familiar.

 Therefore, we will describe a contact network along which an infections process spreads as consisting of "individuals" and "partnerships" rather than "nodes" and "edges".
 This has an additional benefit because in the simple